Kashirskaya: Location

 There were varying proposals to solve the problem, including building a second junction prior to the southbound platform, but this would have been impossible without any disruption to the service, an alternative scenario including switching the whole line from right to left-hand side travel, but this was also dropped out of practical reasons, one of which was that all of the Russian Metro trains had driver doors on the left only.

 The solution was to separate the Kakhovskaya branch into a separate line which took place on 20 November 1995 a reversal (turnback) siding was built north of the station allowing for the Kakhovskaya Line to separate.
 However, as the siding was built next to the Kolomenskoye Nature Reserve, environmental groups insisted it does not extend into it.
 This forced the siding to be slightly shorter, enough to accommodate the six car train of the Kakhovskaya Line but not long enough for the eight car train of the Zamoskvoretskaya Line.

 Bolshaya Koltsevaya line

-It is planned that the tracks of the Kakhovskaya line will be extended as part of the future ring project Bolshaya Koltsevaya line.
+The tracks of the Kakhovskaya line were extended as part of the future ring project Bolshaya Koltsevaya line.
 The actual path was disputed and the variation was either eastwards to Bratislavskaya and then to follow the path of the Lyublinsko-Dmitrovskaya line to Pechatniki or directly to Pechatniki via a more northeast path (both featuring at least one interim station).
 Bratislavskaya had already a provision for the future transfer set in its ensemble, but Pechatniki was chosen.